Load Balancing Policies in Heterogeneous Systems: Non-Monotone Stability and Heavy-Traffic Optimality: Literature Review

 \subsection{Heavy-traffic Delay Optimality}

-The most common asymptotic regimes that have been widely studied in the literature are the classical heavy-traffic regime \cite{kingman1962queues-classic-heavytraffic, halfin1981heavy-heavytraffic-region} and the many-server heavy-traffic regime \cite{halfin1981heavy-heavytraffic-region, atar2012diffusion-manyserverNDS-heavytraffic}.
-In our research, we focus on the classical heavy-traffic regime, where the number of servers is fixed and the system load approaches one.
+One of the most common asymptotic regimes in the literature is the classical heavy-traffic regime \cite{kingman1962queues-classic-heavytraffic, halfin1981heavy-heavytraffic-region}.
+We focus on this regime, where the number of servers is fixed and the system load approaches one.